ocrmypdf/OCRmyPDF/docs/batch.md

 One could configure a networked scanner or scanning computer to drop files in the watched folder.

+### Watcher security model

+`watcher.py` treats the input, output and archive directories as *data only* — they may be writable by less-privileged users, but code must never live in or be executed from them (a "Harvard architecture").
+To enforce this, the watcher validates its configuration at startup and refuses to run (exiting with code 9, *invalid configuration*) if any of these conditions is
+violated:

+* Any of the input, output or archive directories overlaps a Python interpreter path — `sys.executable`, `sys.path`, the virtual environment, the site-packages directories, or any directory on `$PATH`.
+This prevents an attacker who can write to a data directory from modifying the interpreter or the code that runs.
+* `OCR_JSON_SETTINGS` names a file that lives inside a data directory, or that is group- or world-writable.
+Keep the settings file outside the data directories and restrict it to owner-only write access (e.g. `chmod 600`).
+* `OCR_JSON_SETTINGS` specifies a plugin (a `.py` path) located inside a data directory.

+At runtime the watcher also refuses to follow symlinks or process non-regular files (such as fifos or devices) in the input directory, and refuses to write output onto a destination occupied by a non-regular file.

 ### Watched folders with Docker

 The watcher service is included in the OCRmyPDF Docker image.
 To run it: